xxedrixx/UP-athletic-schedule-analysis/README.md

 ## Limitations
-The limitations mainly affect the Estimate option:
+The limitations mainly affect the Estimate option: <br>
 1 .
 Distance between cities is an estimate based on a straight line with a 20% margin.

 2. Estimated away dates are not accurate due to factors like weather and transportation